 Crimes of the Heart is the opener for Floyd Central's Studio One series, which will feature the Neil Simon comedy Fools later in October.

-More information on Floyd Central's performing arts programs can be found at the high school
+More information on Floyd Central's performing arts programs can be found at the high school website.

 (Image from Photobucket)